 by Usha Alexander

 [This is the eleventh in a series of essays, On Climate Truth and Fiction, in which I raise questions about environmental distress, the human experience, and storytelling.
-The previous part is here.]
+All the articles in this series can be read here.]

 In the beginning, the god of the Biblical creation myths makes the Earth and sky.
 Over the next several days, he makes the sun, moon, and stars, grasses and fruit trees, most of the animals, and rain.
 Then, scooping up a bit of fresh mud, he molds a being who looks much like himself, a man, and into this homunculus he breathes life.
 As a dwelling place for this newborn Adam, he plants a lavishly abundant garden, filling it with beautiful and delicious plants.
 The creator tells Adam, “Of every tree of the garden thou mayest freely eat.
 But of the tree of the knowledge of good and evil, thou shalt not eat of it, for in the day that thou eatest thereof thou shalt surely die.”
 Then, realizing that Adam might feel lonely, the deity gives him cattle, fowl, and all the “beasts of the field.”
 Yet none of these quite seems a suitable companion, so from one of Adam’s ribs, god fashions a woman.